 http://www.silverfishlongboarding.com/forum/longboarding-skateboard-vendors-manufacturers/176915-churchill-mfg-lost-longboard-templates-found-uncut-pressed-blanks.html

-Once you go to the website choose a board that you like, and please do not pick a very complicated one.
-Once you pick one, look at its code.
+Once you are at the website choose a board that you like, and identify its code.
 For example, look at the first picture below and read the comment which is attached to one of the boards.
-The board which the comment is attached too is the best one to pick and the code is st12.
-Once you know the code look for a matching one below the picture, and it will be in blue writing, click on it.
-Then download it in adobe reader and print it out.
+The board that is tagged with the comment is the one I used (st12).
+Once you know the code, look for its match below the picture (it will be in blue writing),and click on it.
+Download it in adobe reader and print it out.
 Follow the instructions on the second and third photo and you will be able to print the template out.
-It took me a few tries to get it and it might take you some too, but don't worry.
+It took me a few attempts to get it perfect, you just have to play around with it.

 -Small finishing nails